What to write in a sympathy card

 Sympathy messages for the loss of a child

 This is surely the worst thing that could happen to any parent.
 It’s impossible to imagine how it might feel, so it's almost equally impossible to find the right words.
-Nothing you write could mend a parent's broken heart – but this is also the time when they need as much love and support as you can give:
+No message of sympathy could mend a parent's broken heart – but this is a time when they need all the love and support they can get:

 - I/we can’t begin to understand the pain you’re going through.
 We can only send you all our love and let you know I'm/we're here for you whatever you need.